Theories of Criminal Law

-- Example: A public company’s failure to adequately disclose corporate information to the public is made illegal by statute.
+- Example: A public company's failure to adequately disclose the corporate information to the public is made illegal by statute.
 Without such a statute, it may not be considered inherently wrong.

 Discussion: Do you generally believe that criminal laws are effective at curbing prohibited conduct?
 Do they effectively protect the health, safety, and welfare of citizens?
 Does a criminal penalty ever violate the purpose of protecting citizens?
 With the prison population at record levels in the US, is there a need to reform the criminal punishment system?
 If so, what are some alternatives that may achieve a similar purpose to the penalty of imprisonment?